Centennial Trail End-to-End Hike

 From subterranean features, roaming buffalo herds, deep thick forests where bear forage and lakes large enough for fishing – the landscape is ever changing.
 History adds to the variety of the immersive experience.
 This trail is unique because it travels through one national park, directly next to a second national park, navigates two state parks, three national forest districts, one BLM segment, one wildlife refuge and one national recreation area.

-- Thursday, May 13th – pick-up at the Rapid City Regional Airport at 12p.
+- Thursday, May 11th – pick-up at the Rapid City Regional Airport at 12p and drive directly to camp.

 Includes: Every effort has been made to make this an all-inclusive offering.
 Meals outside of the hike/town stops, are not included and you are encouraged to visit one of the local eateries.